 As you progress up the pathway, you will cross over the creek flowing down from the falls several times.
 Be sure to watch out for tree roots and a walking stick is always a good idea on most any hike.

-You'll also begin to get an idea of just how steep this little canyon really is.
+You'll also begin to get an idea of just how steep the sides of this little canyon really are.

 Realize also that this is California, and we get the bulk of our rain in the winter.
-So, if you are visiting toward the end of summer or even early autumn, there will be very little water coming over the falls and down the creek.
+So, if you are visiting toward the end of summer or even early autumn (or most anytime during our drought), there will be very little water coming over the falls and down the creek.
 It will just be a trickle which comes from the springs above.

 It is still a lovely hike and the falls are fascinating with just that trickle.

-The Nojoqui Falls are not grand; they are about 80 feet high (though I have seen some sites which have them at 100 feet).
-The falls don't even fall straight down; they cascade down an incline of their own creation, built up by calcium deposits from the spring water.
+The falls aren't grand; they are about 80 feet high (though some sites list them being 100 feet high).
+They don't even fall straight down; rather they cascade down an incline of their own creation that has been built up by calcium deposits from the spring water at the source.

-However, they are refreshing.
+The Nojoqui Falls are very refreshing.
 If you are just coming into Central California from the south, the Falls are a good stop.
 They're not far off the highway, and not a long walk.
 It can be a very good tonic to rid yourself of some of the "Southern California manic disorder" and ease into the quieter nature of Central California.